jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-24-wrestling-with-god.md

 And I wonder if that’s often where God meets us too, not in the noise of control, but in the silence of being stripped bare.

-“What is your name?” the man asked.
+*“What is your name?”* the man asked.
 Jacob had to answer.
 He had to speak the truth: deceiver.
 Heel-grabber.
 The one who had spent his life striving, taking, running.

 Is that part of wrestling with God?
 Facing who we really are when there’s nowhere left to hide?

 ### Broken for Blessing

 Then came the touch.
-Just one touch—and Jacob’s hip gave way.
+Just one touch, and Jacob’s hip gave way.
 His strength was no match.

 But notice what happened next: Jacob didn’t let go.
 He clung tighter.
-“I will not let You go unless You bless me.”
+> *“I will not let You go unless You bless me.”*

 Was that desperation?
 Surrender?
 Both?